kbsrunschi/FIREdBudgetApp/README.md

 ## Logging a Git Issue

 In the tab bar above, click the second tab labeled "Issues".
+On the right hand side, there is a green button labeled "New".
+Write down a descriptive name and add as much detail as you can.
+Screenshots are highly encouraged!

+## Thank you and happy tracking!